New Belgian Code for Companies and Associations: what are the key changes for (international) non-profit associations?

 The BCCA entered into force on 1 May 2019 and is applicable to (I)NPAs constituted after that date.

-With respect to existing (I)NPAs, the BCCA will be applicable as from 1 January 2020, except for its supplementary provisions which would be overridden by the articles of association of the (I)NPAs.
-(I)NPAs may also choose to opt in and apply the BCCA prior to 1 January 2020.
+With respect to existing (I)NPAs, the BCCA is applicable since 1 January 2020, except for its supplementary provisions which would be overridden by the articles of association of the (I)NPAs.
+(I)NPAs could also have chosen to opt in and apply the BCCA prior to 1 January 2020.

 When amending their articles of association for the first time following 1 January 2020 (and ultimately by 1 January 2024), (I)NPAs must at the same time restate their articles of association to fully comply with the BCCA.
 As long as existing (I)NPAs have not amended their purpose, they remain prohibited from carrying out (main) industrial or commercial activities until 1 January 2029.

 Grégoire Jakhian heads the Corporate and M&A Practice Group, the Aviation team, the French Desk and the Non-profit team in Belgium.
 Grégoire has extensive experience in cross-border M&A transactions, take-over bids, corporate finance dispute resolution (including arbitration) and civil law.T: +32 2 743 43 54 E: firstname.lastname@example.org